 With both vocabulary review and sentences I can easily assess their understanding and give them immediate feedback.
 Students have to hold up their whiteboards when done writing for me to check.
 Only once they’ve received a thumbs-up, perfecto, excelente, or something similar may they put their boards down, erase what is on them, and get ready for the next one.
 If a student has a mistake, I tell them spelling, accent, structure, adjective agreement, etc. so they know what is wrong.
 They need to fix it before the class can move on.
 Kids are really patient and helpful when others are fixing things.
 It is really neat to see!

 5. Time Practice Cards Telling time in Spanish is tricky so I like to give my Spanish 1 students lots of different practice activities when we are learning it.
-I was so excited to find these telling time flash cards and wipe-off practice cards in the Dollar Spot for A DOLLAR a set at the beginning of the school year.
+I was so excited to find these telling time flash cards and wipe-off practice cards in the Dollar Spot for A DOLLAR a set (10) at the beginning of the school year.
 The flashcards are perfect for students to use in pairs to quiz each other or for you to use like a task card around the room or in a game.
 I love the wipe-off practice cards for an individual activity as a formative assessment.
 I call out times in Spanish and students draw the corresponding time on the clock face and hold it up.
 Easy for me to quickly check their understanding and adjust my lesson plans.
 They pair really well with my Telling Time Task Cards or Telling Time Jeopardy-Style Trivia Game.

 *You can find these in the Dollar Spot sporadically throughout the year. $1*